n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.toolcode.md

 Use the Custom Code Tool node to write code that an agent can run.

-On this page, you'll find the node parameters for the Custom Code Tool node, and links to more resources.
+On this page, you'll find the node parameters for the Custom Code Tool node and links to more resources.

-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [Code Tool integrations](https://n8n.io/integrations/code-tool/){:target=_blank .external-link} page.
-///

 --8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"